 Disadvantages

-- The finiteness of the array can lead to the problem of memory wastage if you declare the size of the array as more than the elements that it needs to store.
+- An array is finite.
+This finiteness can lead to the problem of memory wastage if you declare the size of the array as more than the elements that it needs to store.

-- As the array stores elements in a contiguous memory location, if you have a memory space that is enough for the array but not in a contiguous manner, you won’t be able to initialize the array.
+- Since the array keeps its elements in a contiguous memory location, you cannot initialize the array if your memory space is sufficient for the array but not contiguous.

-- The array size cannot increase or decrease during the runtime.
+- Its size cannot increase or decrease during the runtime.

-- The time complexity of insertion and deletion in the array is O(n).
+- The time complexity of insertion and deletion of elements is O(n).

 - Inserting